giv-lab/givr/docs/source/examples.rst

 download and install cmake: https://cmake.org/download/

-Next to the directory that was created when you unzipped the above file, create a `build` directory.
+Next to the directory that was created when you unzipped the above file, create a :code:`build` directory.

 Now run the cmake-gui command from your start menu.
-It requires two directories the first is the directory which contains the CMakeLists.txt from the file you unzipped above.
-The second is the  `build` directory that you created.
+When the window opens you will see two inputs at the top.
+The top most must be set to the directory that contains the CMakeLists.txt from the zip you just downloaded.
+The second should refer to the :code:`build` directory that you just created.

-Once these have been selected, you can press the configure button.
+Once these are set, you can press the configure button.
 It will run for a few seconds, produce some output in the bottom frame and then show you some configuration entries that you can change if you would like.
 You do not need to change any of these, despite the fact that they are coloured red.